lpabon/foocsim/README.md

 $ go run foocsim.go -help
 Usage of foocsim:
   -bcpercent=0.1:
-    Buffer Cache size as a percentage of the cache size -cachesize=8:
+  Buffer Cache size as a percentage of the cache size -blocksize=64:
+  Block size in KB.
+  -cachesize=8:
   Cache size in GB.
   -cachetype="simple":
   Cache type to use.
   Cache types with no IO backend:
     simple, null, iocache.
-    Cache types with IO backends using iocache frontend: leveldb, rocksdb, boltdb, iodb
+  Cache types with IO backends using iocache frontend:
-  -chunksize=64:
-    Chunk size in KB.
+    leveldb, rocksdb, boltdb, iodb
+  -clients=1:
+  Number of clients
   -dataperiod=1000:
   Number of IOs per data collected
   -deletions=0:
   % of File deletions
   -iodb_directio=false:
   Use DIRECTIO in iodb
   -iodb_segmentbuffers=32:
   Number of inflight buffers
   -iodb_segmentsize=1024:
   Segment size in KB
   -ios=5000000:
-    Number of IOs
+  Number of IOs for each client
   -maxfilesize=8388608:
   Maximum file size MB.
 Default 8TB.
   -numfiles=1:
   Number of files
-  -randomfilesize=false:
+  -pagecachesize=0:
+  Size of VM page cache above the IO cache in MB -randomfilesize=false:
   Create files of random size with a maximum of maxfilesize.
   If false, set the file size exactly to maxfilesize.
   -reads=65:
   % of Reads
+  -warmup=true:
+  Warmup cache before running simulation -warmupstats=false:
+  Print stats after warmup stage
   -writethrough=true:
-    Writethrough or read miss -zipf_filedistribution=true:
+  Writethrough or read miss
-    Use a Zipf or Random distribution
 ```

 ### Cache Types